wimsio/wimscardano/README.md

 ## Background

 Women In Move Solution (WIMS) is a South African registered IT company that established the WIMS-Cardano community in Southern Central Africa in 2022.
-It evolved from these blockchains:
+It evolved in blockchains as follows:

 - **Ethereum** (2018)
 - **ByteTrade** (2019-2020)